Is Blackadder bad for First World War history?

-Undoubtedly programmes and productions such as Blackadder, Downtown Abbey, Birdsong and War Horse have had a major impact on the way the First World War is understood, particularly in the UK.
+Undoubtedly programmes and productions such as Blackadder, Downton Abbey, Birdsong and War Horse have had a major impact on the way the First World War is understood, particularly in the UK.

 As other historians, like Gary Sheffield, have highlighted, these cultural outputs are popular because they remind the viewing audience of what they think they already know about the war.
 They find them amusing (or emotionally compelling, depending on which programme we’re referring to) because they contain familiar ideas – the naive Tommy, the bumbling officer, and the callous general – set in trenches on the Western Front knee deep in mud and rats.

 It’s a very narrow view of the war that ignores the fact that the war was a European and global event that had many – often contradictory – layers, and that changed world, not just British, history.